brewpi-remix/aioblescan/README.md

                 rssi:
                     -59

-Here the first packet is from a Wynd device, the second from a Ruuvi Tag
+Here the first packet is from a Wynd device, the second from a Ruuvi Tag.

-aioblescan can also send EddyStone advertising.
-Try the -a flag when running the module.